drupal-tome/bookish/themes/bookish_theme/README.md

 # Bookish Theme

 This is the main theme for the Bookish profile.
-It makes use of many Single File Components defined in the bookish_components module, and tries to implement minimal global styling itself.
+It makes use of many Single File Components, and tries to implement minimal global styling otherwise.

+Normally components would go in a module if they were part of a design system, but these aren't extremely flexible, and having in the theme is likely more palatable to a general Drupal audience.

-The theme and all components are written using vanilla CSS/JS, so no build step is required.
+The theme and all components are written using vanilla CSS/JS, so no build step is required, however while working on components you should run `drush sfc:watch` so that cache is cleared automatically.

 ## Using the container grid